LA7 ESF Community Grants (rounds 1, 2 and 4, 2016-2019)

-So far we worked with 100 individuals and about 25% are now in work or self-employment.
+We worked with 100 individuals and about 25% progressed into paid work or self-employment.

 We worked with a challenging client group, providing support to refugees, victims of modern slavery and survivors of domestic violence.